Get In Touch With Us

 – Documentary evidence of at least 50 hours experience traffic management in the last 6 months

 Participants are required to arrive at least 15 minutes prior to the scheduled course start time.
-Catering will be provided including morning tea, lunch and tea/coffee facilities.
-If you have any special dietary requirements, please indicate this on your online enrolment or contact our office at least 5 working days prior to your course commencement date.
+Tea/coffee facilities are provided.
 All participants are required to bring their drivers licence, white card and any previous accreditation details.

 In the event PPE items are not available to a student prior to the course, please contact our office we may be able to organise additional PPE items to use during training, by arrangement in advance only.